yogeshwaranm-turing/amazon-agentic/envs/incident_management_redos/wiki.md

    * **bridge_id**: Bridge to close.
 Acquire by following SOP 8.1 (Acquiring Entity Records and IDs)
 3. Validate the bridge status is `active`.
 4. Validate the bridge host user is found and active using `discover_parties`.
-5. Update the bridge status to `closed` using `manage_coordinationss`.
+5. Update the bridge status to `closed` using `manage_coordinations`.

-6. Update the bridge end time to current timestamp using `manage_coordinationss`.
+6. Update the bridge end time to current timestamp using `manage_coordinations`.

 7. Log the bridge closure action using `log_audit_records`.